Archana Tamoshunas, Partner

 Ms. Tamoshunas graduated from Williams College (B.A.) and from New York University School of Law, where she was a member of the Moot Court Board and had her case problem published in the New York University School of Law Moot Court Casebook (Vol. 22, 1998).
 After graduating from law school, Ms. Tamoshunas represented the City of New York in child abuse and neglect cases in Family Court.

-Ms. Tamoshunas is admitted to the Bar of the State of New York as well as the Southern and Eastern Districts of New York, the Eastern District of Michigan and the First Circuit Court of Appeals.
+Ms. Tamoshunas is admitted to the Bar of the State of New York as well as the Southern and Eastern Districts of New York, the Eastern District of Michigan and the First, Third and Eleventh Circuit Courts of Appeals.
 She is a member of the Antitrust Law Section of the New York State Bar Association.

 Scroll to Top